Giriraj-Roy/Weather/README.md

 A first principle animation (haha!!
 Great joke and applauds) has also been added to the result of the display statement using Vanilla JS itself.

+Here have a look !!

 ![image](https://user-images.githubusercontent.com/88903134/134026965-8bfa0ac1-f21a-4167-b502-468a1d621529.png)

+Work in progress...
+Not much of a great styling in my views(I apologize)